 Film buffs of all ages will love the trail of statues in Leicester Square (nearest pier: Embankment).
 Scenes in the Square is a trail of bronze statues of some of the best-loved characters in cinema history – from Bugs Bunny to Laurel and Hardy, Batman to Wonder Woman.
 Find a bench and sit next to Mr Bean, or share a marmalade sandwich with Paddington Bear.
 These fun and selfie-worthy statues will definitely bring a smile to everyone’s faces!

 Ordinary people doing extraordinary things for the good of everyone during the pandemic are the focus of Everyday Heroes, a free outdoor art and poetry exhibition celebrating some of the key workers who have worked so hard to keep the country running this year.
 Exhibited around the Southbank Centre, there are 29 portraits and poems to find, produced by some of the country’s leading artists.

-Not literally, but the half-term activities for kids at Tower Bridge (nearest pier: St Katharine’s) include recreating real stunt flights using paper aeroplanes.
+Not literally, but the half-term activities for kids at Tower Bridge (nearest pier: Tower Bridge Quay) include recreating real stunt flights using paper aeroplanes.
 Activities are included in the entry price which also gives you access to the glass-floored walkways high above the river and, of course, the engine rooms.